keyboardio/Chrysalis/README.md

 ## About

 Chrysalis is a graphical configurator for [Kaleidoscope][kaleidoscope]-powered keyboards.
-While still heavily under development, it's at a stage where it is already usable for a number of tasks.
+While still under development, it is already usable for a number of tasks.
 To try it, you don't even need to flash `Kaleidoscope` beforehand, Chrysalis can do that for you, as it ships with reasonable default firmware for each supported board.

  [kaleidoscope]: https://github.com/keyboardio/Kaleidoscope